vivekvashist/TIL/git/git_terms.md

 To read `trees` into your staging area.

 **What happens when you run `git add` and `git commit` ?**
+> `git add` - is used to begin tracking new files , to stage files, marking merge-conflicted files as resolved
+> `git add` - think `add precisely this content to the next commit` rather then `add this file to the project`
+> git stages file at it is when you run `git add` i.e a file can be listed as both staged and unstaged
+> if you modify a file after you run `git add` you will have to run `git add` again to stage the latest version of the file

 When you run these commands:
 >    - Git stores `blobs` for the files that have changed